In the cold, pre-dawn hours, what farmer crawling out of bed doesn't wish he could just press a button and have some electronic machine milk the cows?

 That's why more and more farmers are connecting their computers to the Data Transmission Network (DTN) that provides information on market prices, weather, agriculture news and market outlooks.
 In addition to grain quotes from the Chicago Board of Trade and livestock prices from the Chicago Mercantile Exchange, the network can tell a farmer what price to expect for products sold at local markets.

-The around-the-clock information service helps farmers get the highest price for their crops while reducing their financial risk, said James R. Russell, coordinator of the University of Maryland's Wye Research and Education Center in Queenstown, Queen Anne's County.
+The around-the-clock information service helps farmers get the highest price for their crops while reducing their financial risk, said James R. Russell, coordinator of the University of Maryland's Wye Research and Education Center in Queenstown, in Queen Anne's County.

 It also provides weather information.
 "A storm in Iowa can have a dramatic impact on prices," Mr. Russell said.
 "It's best that a farmer know about it as early as possible."
 The network even includes international news that can impact prices, such as a crop failure in Ukraine.